rkanavath/OpenJUMP/plug-ins/CADExtension/trunk/src/readme.txt

 Source code:
     * ConstrainedNClickTool class from SkyJUMP ver.
 2
     * CAD tools from from Kosmo SAIG Cad Tools (version 3.0)
-    * Block and Annotation tools from AdvancedTools (Giuseppe Aruta - GeoArbores Project)
+    * Line decorations, Block and Annotation tools from AdvancedTools (Giuseppe Aruta - GeoArbores Project)
     * Other enhancements have been adapted from OpenJUMP 1.10 source code

 All copyright reserved under GNU version 3